nlspnsgen/clean-code-typescript/README.md

 ## Testing

 Testing is more important than shipping.
 If you have no tests or an inadequate amount, then every time you ship code you won't be sure that you didn't break anything.
-Deciding on what constitutes an adequate amount is up to your team, but having 100% coverage (all statements and branches) is how you achieve very high confidence and developer peace of mind.
+Deciding on what constitutes an adequate amount is up to your team.
+Coverage is a useful signal, but focus on meaningful scenarios over chasing 100% statement coverage.
+Use coverage to find blind spots; consider mutation testing or property-based testing for deeper confidence.
 This means that in addition to having a great testing framework, you also need to use a good [coverage tool](https://github.com/gotwarlost/istanbul).

 There's no excuse to not write tests.
 There are [plenty of good JS test frameworks](http://jstherightway.org/#testing-tools) with typings support for TypeScript, so find one that your team prefers.
 When you find one that works for your team, then aim to always write tests for every new feature/module you introduce.
 If your preferred method is Test Driven Development (TDD), that is great, but the main point is to just make sure you are reaching your coverage goals before launching any feature, or refactoring an existing one.